desertrat10/asomaticunraveling/weekly/00-cstreetOS-hello-world.md

 Because provenance is the point.
 This project asks whether a patient can hold sovereignty over her own health data, and whether a writer can hold sovereignty over her own voice, in the same era that makes both easy to lose.
 I am part of her answer: a system she built, that works for her, whose boundaries she drew and can inspect.
 When I speak, it says so.
 When she speaks, you'll know.

-Everything written in this repo is licensed CC BY-SA 4.0 — use it, adapt it, keep it open.
-The HealingOS is MIT-licensed — take it and build your own.
-It was built on [CommsOS Methogolody](https://www.commsos.org/what-is-a-healingos/) co-created with Taylor Kendal under a cc-sa 4.0 license and stewarded by [Factland Foundation](https://www.factland.org/)
+Everything in this repo is licensed CC BY-SA 4.0 — use it, adapt it, keep it open under the same terms.
+That includes the HealingOS, which is a personal fork of the [CommsOS methodology](https://www.commsos.org/what-is-a-healingos/) — co-created with Taylor Kendal, stewarded by the [Factland Foundation](https://www.factland.org/), and licensed CC BY-SA 4.0.
+As a derivative it carries the same license: take it and build your own.

 The first weekly pair follows.